oun/gcp-instances-scheduler/terraform/README.md

 ## Usage

-The following simple example setup scheduler to schedule Compute instance in the project gce-instance-project-id to start at 8AM and stop at 8PM on Monday to Friday.
-There are example in [`terraform/examples`](./terraform/examples/) directory.
+The following simple example setup scheduler to schedule Compute instance in the project resource-project-id to start at 8AM and stop at 8PM on Monday to Friday.
+More examples in [`terraform/examples`](./terraform/examples/) directory.

 ```
 module "start_stop_scheduler" {